mayurOciSA/oci_s2s/README.md

   ```sh
   git clone -b "ipsec+bgp" git@github.com:mayurOciSA/oci_s2s.git
   ```
-1. Copy `local.example.tfvar` as local.tfvars, and update `local.tfvars` with values as suitable to your environment.
+1. Copy `local.example.tfvars` as local.tfvars, and update `local.tfvars` with values as suitable to your environment.
 The contain variable which do not have any default values and hence their values must be provided by you.
 Please go through [variables.tf](variables.tf). to include any additional and optional configuration variables as per your needs in local.tfvars.
 2. Run Terraform
   ```sh
   terraform init